-Regardless of the funding source, the student is ultimately personally responsible for all costs incurred by enrolling in an Adult & Graduate Studies degree program.
-A list of current tuition and fees is publically available on the AGS website and in the most current AGS Academic Catalog and Student Handbook.
+Regardless of the funding source, ultimately, the student is personally responsible for all costs incurred by enrolling in a degree program.

+To ensure that students remain well-informed of their financial obligations, a list of current tuition and fees is publically available on the AGS website and in the most current AGS Academic Catalog.

 All charges for a term are due and payable at the time of registration for that term.
-An itemized statement of the student's account is available via WebAdvisor on the ENC Portal (http://portal.enc.edu/webadvisor/).
+An itemized statement of the student's account is available via WebAdvisor on the ENC Portal (https://portal.enc.edu/).
 Where financial aid has been awarded, the balance is calculated after deducting those awards.

-The student is responsible for any balance not covered by financial aid.
+The student is responsible for any balance that is not covered by financial aid.
+Any questions regarding payments or problems associated with making those payments should be directed to Student Financial Services.

-Students cannot be registered for classes until financial clearance has been received from the Student Financial Services Office.
-Any questions regarding payments or problems associated with making those payments should be directed to the Student Financial Services Office.
+Students cannot be registered for any classes until financial clearance has been received from Student Financial Services.
 Students on financial hold are not eligible to register for classes or receive grades, transcripts, or diplomas.

 Any financial arrangement between the college and its students will be binding only if such agreement is in printed or written form.
-Any arrangements concerning finances should be made only with staff from the Office of Student Financial Services.
+Any arrangements concerning finances should be made only with staff from Student Financial Services.

-5.02 ESTIMATED DIRECT COSTS OF ATTENDANCE FOR 2018-19
+5.02 ESTIMATED DIRECT COSTS OF ATTENDANCE FOR 2022-2023

-Tuition and fees are subject to change without prior notice.
+Tuition and fees are reevaluated each fiscal year and are subject to change without prior notice.
+Costs vary by program.
 Students who enroll in a course or courses tied to another program may be subject to the tuition and fees of that program.